Gardens, (Green) Squares, and Parks in Paris

 Parc des Buttes-Chaumont

 Waterfalls and grottos, temples and bridges, and a pleasant atmosphere – Parc des Buttes Chaumont has it all!
 A charming hilly park nestled in the 19th Arrondissement, Buttes Chaumont is perfect for picnics and weekend strolls.
-Built on a former quarry, it is one of the largest parks, often overlooked due to its location.
+Built on a former quarry site, it is one of the largest parks, often overlooked because of its location.

 Buttes Chaumont is a park for the general public, thanks to its lush greenery and accessible grassy areas, multiple water fountains and eateries, and fascinating architectural elements that lend it its beauty.
 Climb up to the Temple of Sybille for some splendid views of the park and the city.